 - Depth of data: Having a single data point on each customer is also not helpful to recommendation systems.
 Deep data about customers online activities and if possible offline purchases can guide accurate recommendations

-With this framework, we can identify businesses that stand to gain from recommendation systems:
+With this framework, we can identify industries that stand to gain from recommendation systems:

 How does it work?